Harvington School

-Harvington Prep School and Nursery is an independent school in Ealing, West London.
+Harvington Prep School and Nursery was an independent school in Ealing, West London.
 Founded in 1890 as a kindergarten called Heidelberg College, the school was renamed Harvington College during World War I. For much of its history, it operated as a private girls' school for ages three to eighteen, with boys included at nursery, and occupied three modernised Victorian houses on Castlebar Road.
 In 2010, Harvington School closed its senior school, focusing instead on its preparatory school.
 Most recently, it has been co-educational up to Year 2, with girls continuing through Year 6.
 In April 2022, Harvington Prep announced that it would merge with Durston House, a neighbouring boys' school, to form a single co-educational school in September 2023.

 History

 The school opened in 1890 as Heidelberg College, a kindergarten school run by two sisters, Misses Watson.
 It was named after Heidelberg, Germany, the birthplace of Chrystabel Watson’s mentor, and was originally located at 67 Gordon Road in Ealing.

 In 1892, a third Watson sister, Florence Watson, took over Heidelberg College, with Chrystabel her deputy.
 They opened a private girls' boarding and day school, and in 1898, they moved into a larger house on Castlebar Road.
 By 1908, the school occupied both 24 and 26 Castlebar Road.
 As of 1912, fees started at 60 guineas per annum.
 Heidelberg College was said to rival Princess Helena College in popularity.
 Boarders came from overseas, as well as other parts of Britain.
 The school also catered to the local community, which included families of veterans of the India Office and military services, as well as the Civil Service.

 During the First World War, the school removed to Barton-on-Sea.
 In July 1915, it was renamed Harvington College, after parents voted in favour of "a British and not a foreign name".
 The school advertised that it provided "a thorough modern education for girls", preparing them for examinations, but also offering classes in "Cookery and Housewifery"; classes in special subjects were open to non-members.
 By 1923, Harvington College had expanded to occupy 20 to 26 Castlebar Road.